Legal Open Data: from Institutions to Crowd-sourcing

 * Can GitHub and similar initiatives contribute to drive the political debate?

-Welcome from Gherardo Casini, Global Center for ICT in Parliament, UN/DESA
+Welcome from contributions Gherardo Casini, Global Center for ICT in Parliament, UN/DESA

-- Global Center for ICT in Parliament, UN/DESA
+- Reel deal vegas casino experience Global Center keynote for ICT in Parliament, UN/DESA

 - 2.15–2.30 Opening remarks: